py5coding/py5book/integrations/numpy.md

-We know from the previous section that in py5, the Color Channel Order of [](/reference/sketch_np_pixels) starts with Alpha, followed by Red, Green, and finally, Blue (also known as ARGB).
+We know from the previous section that in py5, the Color Channel Order of [](/reference/sketch_np_pixels) starts with Alpha, followed by Red, Green, and finally, Blue (also abbreviated as ARGB).

 And here's the problem: our PIL and OpenCV image arrays use different Color Channel Orderings.